Financially reviewed by Patrick Flood, CFA.

 But at this point we need to make an important distinction.
 In considering adding any additional diversifier, we’re always concerned with optimizing the diversification and risk profile of the portfolio as a whole, not the assets in isolation.
 Always view your portfolio holistically.

 What does this mean in practical terms?
 Remember our concept of asset correlations.
 All things being equal, a lower correlation means a superior diversification benefit.
 Within bonds, corporate bonds (bonds issued by companies) are naturally much more correlated with stocks than treasury bonds (government bonds) are.
 I explored this concept in detail in a separate post here.
 In short, treasury bonds reliably act as a better diversifier for stocks than corporate bonds.
-They’re also conveniently more tax-efficient in taxable environments.
+They’re also conveniently more tax-efficient in taxable environments and avoid the credit risk, liquidity risk, and default risk inherent with corporate bonds.
 Total bond market funds usually contain about 25-30% corporate bonds.

 What about maturity length?
 A bond’s maturity is the amount of time until its face value is repaid.
 A closely linked metric is a bond’s duration, a measure of its sensitivity to interest rate changes.
 Matching one’s time horizon to the bond duration minimizes interest rate risk.
 As maturity increases, so too do the bond’s volatility and risk.
 But remember we’re optimizing the portfolio holistically.
 Longer-term bonds are better able to hedge against stock downturns precisely because of this greater volatility, especially at low allocations.
 In short, I’d maintain that any long-term investor with 20% or less in bonds should be using long-term treasury bonds, even at low interest rates.